 How to cope with shame

-Recognise shame as it arises in your life - Many people experience a pattern of shame that is enduring and pervasive.
-Keeping a log of shame-related thoughts can give insight into how you relate and talk to yourself.
+Recognize shame as it emerges in your life - Many individuals experience a persistent and widespread pattern of shame.
+Keeping a record of shame-related thoughts can provide insight into your self-relationship and self-talk.

-Understand the origins of your shame - Many kinds of experiences, from mistreatment in childhood, bullying, abuse, trauma, neglect to social stigma, can contribute to chronic shame.
-It can be helpful to acknowledge circumstances that were outside of your control and will allow you more empathy towards self.
+Understand the roots of your shame - Various experiences, such as childhood mistreatment, bullying, abuse, trauma, neglect, and social stigma, can lead to chronic shame.
+Acknowledging circumstances beyond your control can foster greater empathy towards yourself.

-Shame needs compassion - Learning to recognise shame when it arises and to meet shame with self-compassion is key to altering this pattern.
-Compassion Focused Therapy is extremly useful when helping with shame.
-For example the table below is an exercise that can help you to identify the various shameful reactions you might have in a difficult situation, whilst subsequently crafting a validating, self-compassionate response for each:
+Shame requires compassion - Learning to recognize shame when it arises and addressing it with self-compassion is crucial to changing this pattern.
+Compassion Focused Therapy is extremely helpful in dealing with shame.
+For instance, the table below is an exercise that can assist you in identifying the different shameful reactions you might have in a challenging situation, while also developing a validating, self-compassionate response for each:

 Shame-based self-attacking | Compassionate self-correction |